Sustainability, which by definition is the avoidance of the depletion of natural resources

 - One in ten U.S. adults have switched to a different food or beverage brand because it had “Earth-friendly” packaging.

 - 9% of adults consider the environment a top factor when making food and beverage purchase decisions.
 Younger adults, aged 18 – 44, are most likely to feel this way.

 - Over half of adults who ordered restaurant take-out or delivery in the past 30 days report that the restaurant they ordered from had Earth-friendly practices, like using food containers made from recycled materials.
 Our SupplyTrack® service, which tracks shipments from broadline foodservice distributors to commercial and non-commercial foodservice operators, shows that although plastic straws still make up the bulk of straw foodservice shipments, plastic straw shipments are down 4%, and paper straw shipments are up 4%.

 Sustainability can be a deciding factor for consumers.
-While concerns like taste, convenience, health, and affordability are still primary factors for choosing foods and beverages, a company’s sustainability efforts can be the tie breaker if all other factors are equal.
+While concerns like the taste, convenience, health, and affordability are still primary factors for choosing foods and beverages, a company’s sustainability efforts can be the tie-breaker if all other factors are equal.